sdhzhs/PolyhedronBoolean/README.md

 Usage

 Before build the codes, a recent CGAL package should be installed as dependence.
 This repository has been tested under the version 4.0 and 5.0 series for CGAL self-built from source codes or deployed by Linux distros.
 Note that since version 5.0, CGAL becomes head-only library so that no binary linking option is needed.
-For example, in Ubuntu desktop distro, just type
+For example, in Ubuntu desktop/server distro, just type

 sudo apt-get install libcgal-dev